dilipkumar08/python/README.md

 # python
-This is a respitory of sum of codes which i worked on to learn python
+This is a repository of sum of codes which i worked on to learn python